Rishthegreat/Notes/School/Roaring 20s.md

 - After WW1, there was a big influx of Immigrants and this caused a backlash against immigrants and this is reflected in the immigrants laws that follow
 	- Emergency Quota Act of 1921
 		- 3% of a specific nationality could come to the US
-			- Using the Censur of 1910
+			- Using the Census of 1910
 	- National Origins Act (Immigration Act of 1924)
 		- 2% of a specific nationality could come to the US
 			- Using the 1890 census
-			- This limited Asian immigrants
+			- This limited Asian immigrants and favored old immigrants
 	- During this time period, North and Central America had no restrictions
 		- Mexican migrants helped the economy